alsyundawy/Sefinek-Blocklist-Collection/README.md

     <p>If you found this repository helpful or interesting, please consider giving it a star to show your support! ⭐</p>
 </div>

+## Please don't download these lists every few hours — once a day is enough.

 ## 📝 Information
 - Visit the official website of the project at [blocklist.sefinek.net](https://blocklist.sefinek.net) for more details.
 - You're welcome to join my [Discord server](https://discord.gg/53DBjTuzgZ), where I post the latest announcements and important updates.